 Although there is no income cut-off, TRAC may give priority to tenants who cannot afford legal advice or representation from a lawyer.

 TRAC’s legal advocate will ask you about the tenancy issue you are facing and determine whether or not TRAC will take on your case.
-Whenever we are unable to provide representation, we will do our best to provide legal information over the phone and refer you to other appropriate resources.
+Whenever we are unable to provide representation, we will do our best to provide legal information over the phone and/or refer you to other advocacy organizations.